MikeWazowskyi/pep_parser/README.md

 ## Description

-#### Implementation of a simple Scrapy parser for page with Python's PEPs.
+Implementation of a simple Scrapy parser for page with Python's PEPs, which collect number, name and status of every PEP.

 ## Instructions for running